ar-io/ar-io-grants/README.md

 ## Grant Guidelines

-The grants framework is designed to empower and reward the AR.IO community to contributes to the growth and adoption of AR.IO Network.
+The grants framework is designed to empower and reward the AR.IO community to contribute to the growth and adoption of AR.IO Network.

 | **Guidline** | **Description** |
 |--------------|-----------------|